smartin015/continuousprint/docs/lan-queues.md

     LAN queues are intended for trusted, local (LAN) networks only - not for cross-network (WAN) use cases.
 Using LAN queues across networks is insecure and strongly discouraged.

+!!!
+Info

+    **If you upgraded from v2.0.0 or earlier**, the default LAN queue will not be added (a compatibility measure).
+If you don't see the default LAn queue, please read and follow [Additional LAN Queues](#additional-lan-queues) for instructions on how to set up your own.

 ## Setup

 By default, Continuous Print creates a queue called "LAN" that printers on the network will automatically join.